-Fire divisions - Classes A and H:
+Fire divisions - Classes A, B and H:

 The ISO 834 standard should be used for standardised fire tests.
+For class H fire divisions, the hydrocarbon curve described in standard NS-EN 1363-2, should be used.

-Dimensioning accidental load/action:
+Dimensioning accidental load:

-The dimensioning accidental load/action is typically established as part of a risk assessment as the load/action that occurs with an annual likelihood greater than or equal to 1x10-4.
+The dimensioning accidental load is typically established as part of a risk assessment as the load that occurs with an annual likelihood greater than or equal to $1x10^{-4}$ .

-Design load/action:
+Design load:

-The design load/action can be the same as the dimensioning accidental load/action, but it can be more conservative as well, based on different input and assessments such as ALARP, minimum requirements in the regulations etc. In practice, this may entail that the design accidental load/action must be given a higher value than the dimensioning accidental load/action.
-As a minimum, the design accidental load/action must always correspond to the dimensioning accidental load/action.
+The design load can be the same as the dimensioning accidental load, but it can be more conservative as well, based on different input and assessments such as ALARP, minimum requirements in the regulations etc. In practice, this may entail that the design accidental load must be given a higher value than the dimensioning accidental load.
+As a minimum, the design accidental load must always correspond to the dimensioning accidental load.